tigera-solutions/cc-eks-egress-gw/README.md

     EOF
     ```

-16. Create a test host to see the how the packets details from outside the eks cluster.
+16. Create a test host to see the packets details from outside the eks cluster.

     ```bash
     # get the subnet id of the host az1 subnet